karhu12/grove_street/README.md

 }
 ```

+If you want debugger to wait for attach at the start, change the `WAIT_FOR_DEBUGGER` environment option in the `.env.dev` file

 ## Running tests

 You can run tests on docker container by running `docker-compose run web python manage.py test` command.